mitsuba-renderer/enoki/docs/advanced.rst

 Reinterpreting the contents of arrays
 -------------------------------------

-In additions to casts between different types, it is apossible to reinterpret the bit-level representation as a different type when both source and target types have matching sizes and layouts:
+In additions to casts between different types, it is possible to reinterpret the bit-level representation as a different type when both source and target types have matching sizes and layouts: